-There are plenty of reasons that you should get your diving certification before diving.
+There are plenty of reasons you should get your diving certification before diving.
 A few of these reasons include knowing the physics of expansion injuries and how to prevent them.
 In addition to being able to recognize the signs and symptoms of decompression sickness, you learn things like buoyancy control in an open water scuba class.

 Learning Basic Equipment Maintenance

-Learning how to attach the regulator to an air tank can ensure that you know your equipment is properly set up.
-In addition to knowing how to set up your equipment, you will learn what to do in case something happens to your scuba gear when you are under the water.
+Learning how to attach the regulator to an air tank (The difference between DIN valves and yoke valves!) can ensure that you know your equipment is properly set up.
+Besides knowing how to set up your equipment, you will learn what to do in case something happens to your scuba gear when you are under the water.

 You Will Qualify for Dive Insurance

 Another great thing that DAN offers is dive insurance.
-This is special medical insurance that covers any expenses related to diving.
+This is special medical insurance that covers any expenses related to scuba diving.
 Diving injuries often require expensive treatments and interventions.

 You Will Learn How to Control Your Buoyancy

 Learning buoyancy control is one of the essential parts of getting a dive certification.
 Poor buoyancy control is one of the leading causes of decompression sickness and expansion injuries.
-The inability to maintain a constant depth can lead to injuries that may be life threatening.
+The inability to maintain a constant depth can lead to injuries that may be life-threatening.